 Embedded PC Systems are small computerised devices (or systems) that are designed to perform a dedicated function and have been “built” or embedded into larger computer systems.
 For example:

 - Vending Machines

-Industrial Embedded Computer Systems are designed with a purpose that is unique to their user/s.
+Industrial Embedded Computer Systems are a combination of a computer processor (CPU), memory, and input/output peripheral devices, they are designed with a purpose that is unique to their user/s.
 Therefore, they are able to perform specific functions, within a range of Harsh Environments, such as Marine, Vehicle and Rail.
 In essence, Embedded Systems process information and control, monitor or assist the operation of both equipment and machinery.

 How do Embedded Systems work?